-Necessary resolution- for her re-appointment is included in the Notice of 32^{nd} AGM for seeking approval of the members of the Company.
+Necessary resolutions- for their re-appointment are included in the Notice of 33rd AGM for seeking approval of the members of the Company.

 11. DECLARATION BY AN INDEPENDENT DIRECTOR(S):

 All Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulation 16 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.